The Office (American TV series): Filming

-According to producer Michael Schur, the producers to the series would follow the documentary format strictly.
-The producers and directors would have long discussions over whether a scene could work under the documentary format.
-For example, in the fourth-season episode "Did I Stutter?", a scene featured Michael going through a long process to go to the bathroom and not pass by Stanley.
-The producers debated whether that was possible and Einhorn walked through the whole scene in order to see if a camera operator could get to all the places in time to shoot the whole scene.
-Despite the strict nature in the early years of the series, later seasons seem to have loosened the rules on the format, with the camera crew often going into places that actual documentary crews would not, which also changed the writing and comedy style of the series.
-This inconsistency has received criticism from critics and fans.
+Producer Michael Schur said that the series would strictly follow the documentary format.
+The producers and directors had long discussions on how scenes could work in the documentary format.
+For example, in the fourth-season episode "Did I Stutter?", a scene featured Michael going through a long process to go to the bathroom without passing Stanley.
+The producers debated whether it was possible, and Einhorn walked through the scene to see if a camera operator could get everywhere to shoot the whole scene.
+Later seasons relaxed the format, with the camera crew often going where actual documentary crews would not.
+This also changed the series' writing and comedy styles, an inconsistency criticized by some reviewers and fans.

+The first season of the show was filmed in a real office space in Culver City, California.
+The remaining seasons were filmed at Chandler Valley Center Studios in the San Fernando Valley.

 Music

-When it came to choosing the theme song for The Office, producer Greg Daniels had several tracks he was thinking of using: existing songs including "Better Things" by The Kinks, "Float On" by Modest Mouse, and "Mr. Blue Sky" by Electric Light Orchestra, and several original pieces artists contributed to the producers via a cattle call.
+When it came to choosing the theme music for The Office, producer Greg Daniels had several tracks he was thinking of using: existing songs including "Better Things" by The Kinks, "Float On" by Modest Mouse, and "Mr. Blue Sky" by Electric Light Orchestra, and several original pieces artists contributed to the producers via a cattle call.
 Daniels decided that the cast would vote on what song to use and gave them four of the choices.
 Most of them wanted "Mr. Blue Sky", but that option turned out to be invalid as it was already used in the drama series LAX (2004–2005).
 Thus, the final choice was an original track written by Jay Ferguson and performed by The Scrantones.

 The theme is played over the title sequence, which features scenes of Scranton, various tasks around the office, and the main cast members.
 Some episodes of the series use a shortened version of the theme song.
 Starting with the fourth season, the theme song is played over the closing credits, which previously rolled in silence.
 Ferguson described his theme as "against type; it has this vulnerability, this yearning to it that soon explodes into this overdone optimism which then gets crushed - which is pretty much what the show is about."

 The mockumentary format of the show contains no laugh track, and most of the music is diegetic, with songs either sung or played by the characters or heard on radios, computers, or other devices; however, songs have been played during montages or the closing credits, such as "Tiny Dancer" by Elton John ("The Dundies") and "Islands in the Stream" by Kenny Rogers and Dolly Parton ("E-mail Surveillance").
 Featured music tends to be well known, and often songs reflect the character, such as Michael's attempt to seem hip by using "Mambo No. 5" and later "My Humps" as his cell phone ringtone.
+Michael confusing Lady Gaga's "Just Dance" with Britney Spears' "Gimme More" is another example of this.
 Daniels has said that it does not count as film score as long as it already appeared in the episode.